>

 GreenMatthews sang Sweet Bells on their 2020 CD Midwinter Revels.
 They noted:

 We learned this song from One Accord, a superb vocal quartet from Lancashire who opened for us at a gig in Bolton on our 2018 Christmas tour.
-It’s an alternative take on While Shepherds Watched Their Flocks by Night which adds a chorus to the familiar words.
+It’s an alternate take on While Shepherds Watched Their Flocks by Night which adds a chorus to the familiar words.
 Our version features Sophie [Matthews] on her baroque musette—a French 18th-century bagpipe similar to the Northumbrian smallpipes.

 Eliza Carthy and Jon Boden sang Mount Zion in 2023 on their Hudson album Glad Christmas Comes.
 Jon Boden noted: